 After the elections, one of the first tasks of an incoming Parliament is to elect a new President of the European Commission (the EU’s executive body).
-Member states nominate a candidate for the post, but in doing so they must take account of the European election results.
+Member states nominate a candidate for the post, but in doing so, they must take account of the European election results.
 Moreover, Parliament needs to approve the new Commission President by an absolute majority (half of the existing MEPs plus one).
-If the candidate doesn’t obtain the required majority, the member states need to propose another candidate within a month's time (European Council acting by qualified majority).
+If the candidate does not obtain the required majority, the member states need to propose another candidate within a month's time (European Council acting by qualified majority).
 For the 2014 elections, Parliament introduced the system of lead candidates.
-Each European political party put forward a candidate for Commission president and the party which became the biggest in the elections could propose Parliament’s candidate for the nomination for the Commission leadership.
+Each European political party put forward a candidate for Commission president and the party which became the biggest in the elections and could garner a majority in Parliament, could propose Parliament’s candidate for the nomination for the Commission leadership.

-Candidates for the remaining Commission portfolios have to go through a tough parliamentary vetting process too.
+Candidates for the other Commission portfolios have to go through a tough parliamentary vetting process.

-In the event of a substantial portfolio change during the Commission's term of office, the filling of a vacancy or the appointment of a new Commissioner following the accession of a new member state, the Commissioners concerned is heard again before the relevant committees.
+In the event of a substantial portfolio change during the Commission's term of office, the filling of a vacancy or the appointment of a new Commissioner following the accession of a new member state, the Commissioner concerned is heard by the relevant committee as well.